 The spectrum of homeopathic practitioners ranges from homeopaths that practice in states or provinces where certification, registration, or licensure of homeopaths is not required to homeopathic practitioners that also hold a license as another health care professional, such as: MD (H), MD, ND, DO, DC, RN, NP, PA, DOM, Lac, HMA (not a complete list).

-HOMEOPATHIC EDUCATION

-Basic Health Sciences

-A professional homeopath views his or her work through the distinct paradigm of homeopathy while being able to dialogue effectively with clients and health care practitioners who may view and communicate about the case through the paradigm and language of conventional medicine.

-A professional homeopath is best prepared to work with a wide range of clients when he or she has a basic understanding of health sciences and an awareness of common conventional health care diagnoses and treatments.

-Educational programs preparing homeopaths to work with a wide range of clients impart the knowledge, skills and attitudes required to enable the homeopath to:

-Discern dynamic and material mistunements and correctly assess the level of imbalance or pathology present in a case;

-Correctly match the mistunement of the human organism, as expressed in outward physical symptoms, to the realm of action of a well indicated homeopathic remedy;

-Identify various stages of mental, emotional and physical development throughout life and use this information for case analysis;

-Define, evaluate and relate to case analysis anatomical and other medical terms as required for appropriate repertorization of client symptoms;

-Recall illnesses and conventional medical diagnoses likely to be seen in a homeopathic practice as needed to promote effective communication with clients and health care providers;

-Dialogue with his or her clients and their non-homeopathic health care providers about conventional medical treatments for major diagnostic categories;

-Differentiate between common and individualizing symptoms in a client’s case (especially characteristic and strange, rare, and peculiar symptoms);

-Identify resources for obtaining health sciences information as needed to ensure safe practice;

-Identify realistic expectations regarding the outcome of homeopathic care, given a client’s health status;

-Identify cases where it is appropriate to refer a client to a more experienced homeopath;

-Identify appropriate times to refer the client to a conventional medical care provider;

-Identify situations where a client may be in need of emergency services.
+Overview of the Current Political-Legal Environment for Homeopathy

+The current legal status of homeopathic practice varies among the countries in North America and within their political jurisdictions (states, provinces, etc.).
+Most regulation of the practice of medical care is at the state or provincial level, and over the past 200 years homeopathy has gone from being widely accepted, to being, at best, tolerated, to its current reemergence as a recognized part of the healthcare spectrum.

+This topic is discussed in Appendix 3 – Details of Current Political-Legal Environment for Homeopathy in North America.

+The Education Standards and Competencies of Practice for Homeopathy in North America

+Part 1: Skills Knowledge and Attributes of the professional homeopath

 History & Development of Homeopathy

-The homeopathic practitioner:
+Competencies

+The practitioner of homeopathy is able to:

-Cite the development of homeopathy and the social forces that have influenced its practice over its 200-year history.
+Cite the development of classical homeopathy and the social cultural and historical forces that have influenced its practice over its 200-year history.

 List the philosophers and authors who have had major influences on homeopathic thought and be able to place them in context.

-Demonstrate awareness of homeopathy's current place in the healthcare landscape both in terms of trends of practice of the discipline and the current legal and political climate.
+Demonstrate awareness of homeopathy's current place in the healthcare landscape both in terms of trends of practice of the discipline in various locations, and the current legal and political climate.

+Educational Standards

 Educational programs familiarize students with the history and development of homeopathy and the social, economic, and political forces that have influenced its practice over the past 200-years up to, and including, present day.
 Programs introduce, and place in context, the philosophers, authors, activists, and the social, political and economic forces that have had major influences on the homeopathic discipline and profession.
 Educational programs should address homeopathy's current place in the national and state by state healthcare landscape, both in terms of trends of practice of the discipline and the current legal and political climate.
 Students are taught the importance and practicalities of engaging with the profession.
 Programs inform about how, and require students to, engage with the community so that they understand the importance of both practice promotion and profession promotion and, if desired, how they may contribute as leaders in the profession.